9 Tips For Keeping Your Customer Data Secure

 Creating a framework that allows third party processors to handle credit card information is a safer bet.
 It is their priority to have the most stringent security procedures in place to store sensitive data.

 6. Minimize the availability of your data

-And whilst these tools may be useful for preventing unwarranted attacks, they do not get to the root cause of the problem – the human employees and their unpredictable behavior.
+And whilst these tools may be useful for preventing unwarranted attacks, they do not get to the root cause of the risk: human employees and their unpredictable behavior.

 7. Test for vulnerabilities

 It’s no longer enough to cover the bare minimum security standards and hope that the measures will be sufficient to protect customer data.

 Businesses, particularly ecommerce sites, need to regularly test their site to discover vulnerabilities that are not picked up by their current security tools.
 This may include hiring cybersecurity experts or ethical hackers to identify code vulnerabilities, undertaking daily scanning to ensure that malware hasn’t been placed around the site, or investing in more advanced security apps.

 If you don’t find and shore up your own weaknesses, someone else will happily take advantage.